 Definitions:

 i.
+Electric Vehicle Charging Infrastructure (EVCI) comprises of charging stations catering to diverse charging requirement and includes components such as EVSE, Grid connection, Power Management System for energy optimization, energy distribution, grid stability and renewables integration, Communication network to assist data exchange in real time and remotely manage EV charging stations, cables, connectors, RFID tags, software and applications, circuit breakers, solar panels (if connected), civil work, smart meter, transformer.

+ii.
 Electric Vehicle Supply Equipment (EVSE) shall mean an element in Electric Vehicle Charging Infrastructure (EVCI) that supplies electrical energy for recharging the battery of electric vehicles.

-ii.
+iii.
 Public Charging Station (PCS) shall mean EV charging station where any electric vehicle can get its battery recharged.

-iii.
-Battery Charging Station (BCS) shall mean a station where the discharged or partially discharged electric batteries for electric vehicles are electrically recharged

 iv.
+Battery Charging Station (BCS) shall mean a station where the discharged or partially discharged electric batteries for electric vehicles are electrically recharged.

+v.
 Captive Charging Station (CCS) shall mean an electric vehicle charging station exclusively for the electric vehicles owned or under the control of the owner of charging station e.g., Government Departments, Corporate houses, Bus Depots, charging stations owned by the fleet owners etc. and shall not be used for commercial purpose of charging other vehicles on paid for basis.

-v.
+vi.
 Battery Swapping Station (BSS) shall mean a station where any electric vehicle can get its discharged battery or partially charged battery replaced by a charged battery.

+vii.
+Resident Welfare Association (RWA) means an association comprising all the property owners within a Co-operative Group Housing Society, Multi storied Building, Residential Colony, or a similar body registered with the State Government.

+viii.
+Community Charging Stations means public charging station installed by RWAs or other residential accommodations with a provision to allow authorised visitor, an owner of flat or a house therein owner to allow charging of electric vehicles.

 Guidelines:

-Owners may charge their Electric Vehicles at their residence/ offices using their existing electricity connections.
+1. Owners may charge their Electric Vehicles at residences / offices using existing connections.
+Distribution licensee shall provide a separate connection for supply of electricity to Electric Vehicle charging stations in a Resident Welfare Association (RWA), an owner of flat or a house therein or any other consumer as per section 3(i) of the Electricity (Rights of Consumers) Amendment Rules 2024.

-Any individual / entity is free to set up public charging stations provided that, such stations meet the technical, safety as well as performance standards and protocols laid down below as well as norms/ standards/ specifications laid down by Ministry of Power, Bureau of Energy Efficiency (BEE) and Central Electricity Authority (CEA) from time to time.
+2. Any individual / entity, willing to set up public EV charging stations shall be free to do so provided, EVCI compliant with technical, safety norms, performance standards and protocols stipulated by the Ministry of Power, Bureau of Energy Efficiency (BEE), Bureau of Indian Standards (BIS) and Central Electricity Authority (CEA), are deployed for charging.

 2.1.
-Public Charging Station (PCS), may apply for electricity connection and the Distribution Company licensee shall release connection for EV Public charging station (PCS) in accordance with the timelines stated in section 4 sub.
-(11) of the Electricity (Rights of Consumers) Rules 2020.
-Accordingly, timelines for providing the connectivity for the PCS are as under:
+Public Charging Station (PCS), RWA, an owner of flat or a house therein or any other consumer, may apply for electricity connection and the Distribution Company licensee shall release connection for EV charging station in accordance with the timelines stated in section 3 (i) of the Electricity (Rights of Consumers) Rules 2024.
+Accordingly, timelines for providing the connectivity for EV charging stations are as under:

 i.
-Post submission of application complete in all respect, the connection for a Public Charging Station shall be provided within time period not exceeding seven days in metro cities, fifteen days in other municipal areas and thirty days in rural areas, within which the distribution licensees shall provide new connection or modify an existing connection.
-Appropriate Commission may specify a time limit for providing such connection to a Public Charging Station which may be less than the aforementioned specified time limit.
+The Commission shall specify the maximum time period, after submission of application complete in all respects, not exceeding three days in metropolitan areas, seven days in other municipal areas and fifteen days in rural areas, within which the distribution licensees shall provide new connection or modify an existing connection.
+Provided that for rural areas of States and Union Territories having hilly terrain, the maximum time period for new connection or modification of an existing connection, after submission of application, complete in all respects, shall not exceed thirty days.